The VI chord

 The VI chord is identical with the sixth degree of the key, a list of the sixth chord would look like this:

-So, for example, in the key of C#, the VI chord will be A#.
+So, for example, in the key of C#, the VI chord will be A#, whicg for example could be A# major.

-A similar set of relationship can be seen for the minor keys:
+A similar set of relationships can be seen for the minor keys:

 A minor key = Fm